-The Bear Coast
+The Bear CoastThe Bear Coast

-Accessibilitynot suitable for minors under 12 years of age
+Accessibility | not suitable for minors under 12 years of age |

 Tucked among towering Aleutian volcanic mountains and pristine alpine rivers on the Alaska Peninsula is a unique stretch of habitat: Alaska’s Bear Coast, home to the greatest density of wild brown bears in the world.